gitkraken/gitlens-docs/gitlens/gitlens-features.md

 - **Disable Debug Logging** (`gitlens.disableDebugLogging`) — Disable debug logging.
 - **Copy as Patch** (`gitlens.copyPatchToClipboard`) — Copy patch data from views, changes, or stashes.
 - **Apply Copied Patch** (`gitlens.applyPatchFromClipboard`) — Apply a patch from clipboard contents.
+- **Change Branch Merge Target** (`gitlens.changeBranchMergeTarget`) — A multi-step wizard to set or reset a branch's merge target.
+Pick a local branch, then select a remote branch as its merge target, or reset an existing target.
+- **Copy Changes to Worktree** (`gitlens.worktree.copyChanges`) — Copy working changes from one worktree to another.
+- **Unlock Worktree** (`gitlens.worktree.unlock`) — Unlock a locked worktree from the tree view context menu.

 ***